benOesing/chaos-recipe-overlay/README.md

     Highlight items that downgrade to chaos recipe.

 ## Disclaimer
 This fork was very rushed, due to the new season approaching.
-In a few hours of testing it worked as intended and i managed to fill nearly exactly the amount of sets I wanted.
+In a few hours of testing it worked as intended.

 ## POESESSID 🔑